estradalab/ogdenShearVSI-data/README.txt

 		+ Run 'Plot2DHists_Uniaxial_Both_mu_alpha.m' for the plot in figure 7c (Ensure to run Plot2DHists_Both first to populate the appropriate data)
 		+ The figure is save in the directory as 'sens_metric_all_v2.png' and 'sens_metric_all_v2.pdf'
 		+ Open 'Plot2DHists_ShearWavy.m' and run for plots (attempt at creating Gaussian distribution)
+	- Entropy plots:
+		+ For entropy calculations, make entropy_calc true (ln3) in order to graph the respective calculations

 6. Visualization of data (Reproduce processing pipeline, and displacement plots figure)
 	- Open Visualization